BCBN Grant Initiative

-BCBN launched its Grant Initiative in May 2014, which aims to provide small grant awards to empower charities and local community projects for the betterment of our society.
-This initiative will distribute up to £3000 per month to small but credible community projects, which are able to demonstrate the positive impact that they add to the local community.
-We have in place strict vetting procedures and criteria's for successful applications.
-The Initiative will run throughout the year, alongside BCBN's more headline efforts.
+Launched in September 2014, BCBN’s Grant Initiative aims to provide small third-sector grant awards to empower charities and local community projects.
+This initiative will distribute a one-off grant award of up to £3,000 per charity or to small but credible community projects, which are able to demonstrate their positive impact on the communities they aim to serve.
+We have in place strict vetting procedures and criteria’s for successful applications.
+We take a responsible attitude to the funds provided by our donors.
+The Initiative will run throughout the year, alongside BCBN’s more headline efforts.

 - Be UK based

 - Address a community issue or support a local community initiative

 - Must be able to demonstrate that the money will be used for project-specifics

 Applicants are welcomed from groups including: local community, self-help or voluntary groups and charities (including local branches of national charities) or individuals acting for the benefit of the local community.
 Some of the causes we support:

 - Health (e.g. hospitals, cancer research, healthy eating)

 - Ex-Offenders (e.g mentoring, rehabilitation)